Harry S. Truman: Jackson County judge

 With the help of the Kansas City Democratic machine led by Tom Pendergast, Truman was elected in 1922 as County Court judge of Jackson County's eastern district—Jackson County's three-judge court included judges from the western district (Kansas City), the eastern district (the county outside Kansas City), and a presiding judge elected countywide.
 This was an administrative rather than a judicial court, similar to county commissions in many other jurisdictions.
-Truman lost his 1924 reelection campaign in a Republican wave led by President Calvin Coolidge's landslide election to a full term.
+Truman succeeded James E. Gilday and served from January 1, 1923, to January 1, 1925.
+He lost his 1924 reelection campaign to Henry Rummel in a Republican wave led by President Calvin Coolidge's landslide election to a full term.
 Two years selling automobile club memberships convinced him that a public service career was safer for a family man approaching middle age, and he planned a run for presiding judge in 1926.

-Truman won the job in 1926 with the support of the Pendergast machine, and he was re-elected in 1930.
+Truman won the job in 1926 with the support of the Pendergast machine, and succeeded Elihu W. Hayes.
+Truman was re-elected in 1930; he served from January 1, 1927, to January 1, 1935, and was succeeded by Eugene I. Purcell.
 As presiding judge, Truman helped coordinate the Ten Year Plan, which transformed Jackson County and the Kansas City skyline with new public works projects, including an extensive series of roads and construction of a new Wight and Wight-designed County Court building.
 Also in 1926, he became president of the National Old Trails Road Association, and during his term he oversaw dedication of 12 Madonna of the Trail monuments to honor pioneer women.